no0p/my_etl/README.md

 ## A Note on Security

+Leaving password blank to the command line utility will result in the user being prompted for a password.

-Install a my.cnf file in the users home directory to avoid entering password.
+If automating process, I'd recommend installing a my.cnf file in the users home directory to avoid entering password.